-We suggest that you look for service-oriented jobs like waitress, cleaning, kitchen assistance, bartending, housekeeping or working for an international fast-food chain like McDonald’s or Burger King.
+We suggest that you look for service-oriented (blue-collar) jobs like waitress, cleaning, kitchen assistance, bartending, housekeeping or working for an international fast-food chains like McDonald’s or Burger King.

-For new students and expatriates, these are the most common jobs in Denmark no matter where you live!
-If you're looking for a more professional job, we've given you some tips on this article.
+For new students and expatriates, these are the most common jobs in Denmark, no matter where you live!
+If you're looking for a more professional job, we've given you some tips in this article.

 If you still have not arrived in Denmark, it is better that you start applying for jobs online so that you save time and effort when you arrive here.
 Also, it will give you an idea of how job hunting looks.

-For now, let’s look into the ways you can adopt to find an English-speaking job in the initial days.
+For now, let’s look into what you can do to find an English-speaking job on your first days in Denmark.

 - Walk around and drop your CV’s

-One of the most effective ways to get an interview at the least is going door to door to Cafés and restaurants to drop your CV or resume.
+One of the most effective ways to get at least an interview is going door to door to cafés and restaurants to drop your CV or resume.

 It might be a little tricky here.

 You would want to talk to the person in charge of the place and give a one-minute pitch about your skills.
-It is easier to listen and remember than going through all the CVs for owners/managers in the restaurant.
+It is easier for them to listen and remember you, rather than going through all the CVs the restaurant has gathered over time.

 - Start networking